aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Nakh rejection

-Rejected Nakh is internally stored as rejected or closed.
+Receiver rejection must be stored internally as `Nakh.status = rejected`.

-UI should show rejected Nakh as Closed.
+The UI must display rejected Nakh as Closed.

+`Nakh.status = closed` must not be used for receiver rejection.

+`Nakh.status = closed` is reserved for generic non-rejection closure cases, such as admin/moderation/system closure, where the Nakh is terminated without being accepted, rejected, or expired.

 If receiver rejects Nakh:

+* Set `Nakh.status = rejected`
-* Nakh closes
+* Set `Nakh.rejected_at`
+* Do not set `Nakh.closed_at`
 * Sender cannot send another Nakh to the same target
 * Receiver should stop seeing sender in this flow